Open-Systems-Pharmacology/Suite/CODING_STANDARDS_R.md

 ### Long Lines

-Strive to limit your code to 80 characters per line.
+Strive to limit your code (including comments and roxygen documentation) to 80 characters per line.

 ### Assignments